w-mcilhagga/argui/README.md

 -   `value` - it's current value
 -   `gui` - the gui object

 In the body of the callback, `gui.root` is the window holding the gui.
-You can also attach a acllback with `g.on("Run", onrun)` where `onrun` is a function that has already been defined, or a lambda function.
+You can also attach a callback with `g.on("Run", onrun)` where `onrun` is a function that has already been defined, or a lambda function.

 There is a special event `"init"` that occurs immediately after `g.run()` is called.
 Use this event to configure the GUI widgets.